idec-teams/2024_Evolution_Suisse/docs/documentation/protocols.md

 3. Add 2 µl of the ligation reaction into 50 μl of competent S2208 cells
 4. Flick the tube to mix
 5. Incubate mixture on ice for 30 minutes
-6. Heat shock at the bacteria at 42 °C for 30 s
+6. Heat shock at the bacteria at 42°C for 30 s
 7. Place on ice for 5 minutes
 8. Pipette 200 µl of room temperature LB into the mixture
-9. Incubate at 37 °C while shaking at 750 rpm until bacteria reach saturation
+9. Incubate at 37°C while shaking at 750 rpm until bacteria reach saturation
-10. Warm selection plates to 37 °C in the incubator
+10. Warm selection plates to 37°C in the incubator
 11. Spin down bacteria and resuspend in 50 μl LB
 12. Spread 50-100 μl of cells on LB agar plates
-13. Incubate overnight at 37 °C
+13. Incubate overnight at 37°C

 Day 3: Plaque Assay to determine phage titer